RobertRad/spring-data-hibernate-postgres-bigint/README.md

 This effect triggers when using native queries, where no Java class is bound through an entity, otherwise Hibernate would use the class defined in the entity.

-This happens with native queries via Spring Data, as Spring Data gives no hint on how to extract the column from the result set.
+In this example this happens with native queries via Spring Data, but queries without Spring Data are affected in the same way.

 ## Possible fix
 In `test.MyDialect` is a line ```registerHibernateType( Types.BIGINT, StandardBasicTypes.LONG.getName() );```.